hideo0106/gha-aws-oidc-bootstrap/docs/blog_post.md

       audience: sts.amazonaws.com
 ```
 This workflow step configures AWS credentials for your GitHub Actions job using the OIDC role you just set up.
 The `role-to-assume` references the variable that was automatically set in your repository by the setup script.

+> **Example:** See [`verify_oidc.yml`](https://github.com/PaulDuvall/gha-aws-oidc-bootstrap/blob/main/.github/workflows/verify_oidc.yml) for a complete workflow using the generated IAM role.
+>
+> For more details, see the [`aws-actions/configure-aws-credentials`](https://github.com/aws-actions/configure-aws-credentials) action and [GitHub Actions OIDC with AWS](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-cloud-providers) documentation.

 ### Inspect the Trust or Permissions Policy